AD9018/web-sprint-challenge-applied-javascript/README.md

 2. What is an event?

 3. What is an event listener?
+   An event listener is a method that recieves a callback function that is a window object.
+It also can recieve another parameter to be used to either console.log or for a function.
 4. Why would we convert a NodeList into an Array?

 5. What is a component?